softwareintern/zxTacoBell/README.md

 - ***Why:*** GUI users play by the rules, Shell users play with the rules.
 JavaScript devs can now unlock the super powers of ancient programmers, RPA Devs, DevSecOpses, SREs, Sys-Admins, Senior Data Scientists, and other Linuxy (and PowerShelly) neckbeards.

 ## Taco Bell Programming Delivered to JS
-Taco Bell took a few simple ingredients and creates a diverse menu of food, fast.
+Taco Bell took a few simple ingredients and created a diverse menu of food, fast.
 Similarly, we can take a few standard GNU tools in Linux and combine them to do a huge variety of things fast.
 A common combination would be using curl, grep, and sed to automatically pull some information from a web page or an api, and sift through the data.

-At first glance ZX appears focused on building command line tools to streamline config and build tasks.
-Make no mistake, these same modules can be used to conveniently store some Taco Bell recipies somewhere like GitHub, and run them from any machine.
-This could be dangerous.
+At first glance, ZX appears focused on building command line tools to streamline config and build tasks.
+But, the possibilities are far greater.
+These same modules can be used to conveniently store some Taco Bell recipies somewhere like GitHub, and have them at your fingertips, waiting to run from any machine or desktop.

 ## Intro Outline
 1. part0.js uses node and child_process